Temporal Graph Pattern Machine: Experiments

-In this section, we analyze the temporal burstiness phenomenon and explain why TGPM fails in such situation.
-We take Enron as an example.
+\textbf{Failure Case Analysis.} In this section, we analyze the homogeneous temporal burstiness phenomenon in Enron and explain why TGPM fails in such situation.
 We design two metrics to measure the extent of temporal burstiness: \textit{(1) fan-out} $fo$ and \textit{(2) feature homogeneity score} $homo$, which measure the scale of temporal burstiness and the homogeneity of broadcasting behavior, respectively.
 Given a starting node $u$ and timestamp $t$, $fo$ and $homo$ can be defined as $fo(u,t) = |\{v|(u,v,t)\in\mathcal{E}\}|$, $homo(u,t)=\frac{ \sum_{q} \binom{n_q(u,t)}{2} }{ \binom{|\mathcal{S}_u^t|}{2} } $ where $q$ is the index of edge feature, $n_q(u,t)$ denotes the number of edges in $\mathcal{S}_u^t$ whose feature index equals $q$, and $\sum_{q}n_q(u,t)=|\mathcal{S}_u^t|$.
 Higher $fo$ and $homo$ refers to larger-scale homogeneous broadcasting behavior, or more concurrent edges with the same features.
 Figure \ref{fig:burst} reports the maximum $fo$, the 95th percentile of $fo$ and the average $homo$ ($fo_{\mathrm{max}},fo_{95}, homo_{\mathrm{avg}}$) of all the three benchmarks.
-We can find that Enron has the largest scale of temporal burstiness, and the concurrent edges tend to have the same features, corresponding to bulk emails in email network.
-As a result, the temporal motif illustrated in Figure \ref{fig:failcase} is very common in Enron, where many leaf nodes are connected with a central node by edges with exactly the same timestamp and features.
-The patterns sampled to describe the temporal context of the central node will be very similar: half of sampled node features and all the sampled temporal and edge features are the same.
-Under such setting, our proposed MTM and NTP pre-training will easily lead to trivial solution, because the temporal random walks will degrade to basic random walks, making the masked patterns easier to be reconstructed from visible patterns.
-Besides, the ground truth of NTP will be constant.
-As a result, it is difficult for TGPM to extract meaningful knowledge from large-scale homogeneous temporal burstiness.
-To overcome the challenge, a potential improvement is to aggregate large-scale homogeneous concurrent edges into a single meta-pattern, and model the correlations among meta-patterns.
+Enron exhibits the largest scale of temporal burstiness, and the concurrent edges are homogeneous, corresponding to bulk emails in email network.
+As illustrated in Figure 5(b), this phenomenon produces highly similar interaction patches: half of sampled node features and all edge and temporal features are shared across sampled walks.
+As a result, masked patches can be trivially reconstructed from visible ones, leading to the collapse of MTM and NTP pre-training, preventing TGPM from learning meaningful temporal patterns.
+One promising direction is to aggregate homogeneous concurrent edges into meta-patterns before pre-training.

+It is worth noting that while temporal burstiness is a well-studied property of real-world temporal networks~\cite{barabasi2005origin}, the failure mode identified here additionally requires large-scale feature homogeneity among concurrent edges, which is highly domain-specific.
+Real-world temporal graphs usually exhibit diverse edge features even during bursty periods, as concurrent interactions typically originate from independent user behaviors.
+Therefore, while this failure case represents a meaningful limitation of TGPM, it does not reflect a fundamental gap.